 Exercise

-Neither the Newfie or the Saint Bernard need a huge amount of exercise.
+Neither the Newfie nor the Saint Bernard need a considerable amount of exercise.
 They are slow-paced pooches that will take a slow excursion with the family at a leisurely pace.
 Due to their size and weight, it is not advisable to over-exercise them as it will cause health problems.
 A moderate 45 to 60 minutes of daily exercise is more than enough for both.

 The Newfie will happily play in the water for hours on end.
 Floating in water takes a lot of pressure off their joints, and their webbed feet make it easy exercise for them.
 The Bernard can be a bit of a goofball at times when playing games.
 He will play chase with other dogs and his family until he gets too tired.